-So how important is it to make the right choice when it comes to a coyote hunting light?
+So how important is it to make the right choice when it comes to a predator hunting light?

 Well, the wrong light will give you a massive amount of frustration as you attempt to scan across fields trying to find those elusive coyote eyes.
 It may not cast a beam far enough to catch those beady little eyes.